ApurvPurohit/ApurvPurohit/README.md

-### Hi, I'm Apurv Purohit, a software developer from India, currently an SDE 2 at Amazon and a Computer Science grad from IIT Jammu.
+### Hi, I'm Apurv Purohit, a software developer from India, currently an SDE 2 at Amazon.

 ---